Sign up for the Starts With a Bang newsletter

 This illustration of a tidal disruption event shows the fate of a massive, large astronomical body that has the misfortune of coming too close to a black hole.
 It will get stretched and compressed in one dimension, shredding it, accelerating its matter, and alternately devouring and ejecting the debris that arises from it.
 Black holes with accretion disks are often highly asymmetrical in their properties, but far more luminous than inactive black holes that lack them.

-Credit: ESO/M. Kornmesser
+Credit : ESO/M. Kornmesser

 Black holes ultimately decay into radiation via the Hawking process.

 The event horizon of a black hole is a spherical or spheroidal region from which nothing, not even light, can escape.
 But outside the event horizon, the black hole is predicted to emit radiation.
-Hawking’s 1974 work was the first to demonstrate this, but that work has also led to a paradox that has not yet been resolved.
+Hawking’s 1974 work was the first to demonstrate this, but that work has also led to paradoxes that have yet to be resolved.

-Credit: NASA/Dana Berry, Skyworks Digital Inc.
+Credit : NASA/Dana Berry, Skyworks Digital Inc.

 White dwarf mergers create Type Ia supernovae: annihilating them.

 The two main ways to make a Type Ia supernova: the accretion scenario (left) and the merger scenario (right).
-Most white dwarfs that go supernova are below the Chandrasekhar mass limit, strongly favoring the merger scenario for most Type Ia supernovae.
+Most white dwarfs that go supernova are significantly below the Chandrasekhar mass limit, strongly favoring the merger scenario for most Type Ia supernovae.

-Credit: NASA/CXC/M. Weiss
+Credit : NASA/CXC/M. Weiss

 Meanwhile, lonesome white dwarfs and neutron stars simply fade to black: cold, non-luminous, but persisting eternally.